By Martin Alva - February 20, 2019

 After having a successful run in the Group 5 category, Lancia began production of 500 examples of the Stratos in 1973 to get it included in the Group 4 category.
 By this time, Ferrari’s 2.4-litre Dino V6 in the Stratos produced 188hp and 226Nm of torque.
 However, the company decided to phase out this engine in the following year.
 But 500 engines among the last built were already sent to Lancia.
 The car was now manufactured by Bertone in Turin while final assembly was done by Lancia at its Chivasso plant in Italy.

-While the model went on the race in the early 80s, Lancia decided to pull the plug in 1978 leaving the car with a short life of a mere five years.
+While the model went on the rally racing in the early 80s, Lancia decided to pull the plug in 1978 leaving the car with a short life of a mere five years.
 This is, however, not true among a majority of petrolheads these days as its name still echoes with pride in car meets and classic auctions.

 Such cars which enjoy a major chunk of glory in the past is brought back to life and repaired at The Collectors’ Workshop.
 It’s not only our knowledge and expertise that lets us be the best specialist of classic cars in Dubai but also the love and passion we possess to work with such monikers.